valohai/docs/source/howto/setup/deployment/existing-cluster.rst

 * Find the token name (one secret token should be generated automatically).
 You'll need to provide this token back to Valohai.
     ``kubectl get serviceaccounts valohai-deployment -o json``
     ``kubectl get secret valohai-deployment-token-<TOKEN_NAME> -o json``
-* Setup the `valohai-metadata-role` in kube.
+* Setup the `valohai-metadata-role` in Kuberenetes.
 If you want to limit access to specific namespace define it below, otherwise leave it empty.

   * Create a new file ``valohai-deployment-role.yml`` with the following contents: